xtfocus/zalo_chatlog/README.md

-# Zalo Chatlog
+# Zalo Chatlog: Execution idea

 ## Overview

-This is the repo of Zalo Chatlog feature extraction pipelines:
+This is the **proof-of-concept** repo of Zalo Chatlog feature extraction pipelines:

 * preprocessing pipeline: removing errorneous rows, recognize automated and typed response
 * separation pipeline: different transformation techniques for fully automated/typed conversations vs others

-## Jargons Explained
+## Some Business domain knowledge

 Each message can come from: